Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 ![ArpImg8](Assets/../../../Assets/Images/ArpImg8.png)

 (Gitpod) Now to do the same thing with cURL, we will use the repository on Gitpod to showcase that the code works there and the same information can be returned.
-To start a new workspace, go to ‘gitpod.io#<Insert url to github repo>’.
-After the Gitpod finishes setting up, we need to insert the secure connect bundle and credentials from Astra in /astra.credentials and /astra.credentials/UserCred.json, respectively.
-After doing so, cd into /astra.api/leaves.api.node/ and run ‘npm install’.
-Once the node modules have been installed, run ‘npm run dev’ or ‘npm start’ and you will see this:
+To start a new workspace, go to `gitpod.io#<Insert url to github repo>`.
+After the Gitpod finishes setting up, we need to insert the secure connect bundle and credentials from Astra in `/astra.credentials` and `/astra.credentials/UserCred.json`, respectively.
+After doing so, cd into `/astra.api/leaves.api.node/` and run `npm install`.
+Once the node modules have been installed, run `npm run dev` or `npm start` and you will see this:

 ![ArpImg9](Assets/../../../Assets/Images/ArpImg9.png)

 You can click make public and we will get ready to make cURL requests.
 To do so, we will need to open a new terminal, while keeping the one running the server open.
-You will also need to run the data migrator from /astra.import/RESTToAstra.py to seed the database before we begin making requests to the API To make the curl request to get all, we will run ‘curl http://localhost:8000/api/leaves/’.
+You will also need to run the data migrator from `/astra.import/RESTToAstra.py` to seed the database before we begin making requests to the API To make the cURL request to get all, we will run `curl http://localhost:8000/api/leaves/`.

 ![ArpImg10](Assets/../../../Assets/Images/ArpImg10.png)